top of page

 Research

-My research is interdisciplinary and focuses on human-primate coexistence and evaluates methods used to study these complex relationships.
-The majority of my field work has been conducted in China, Indonesia and Madagascar looking at human-primate relationships (i.e., tourist interactions and how people value primates and the environment), population densities, population demographics and change over time, ranging behaviour, individual development, and social systems.
-I have studied a wide variety of primate species including, small apes (Hainan, Skywalker and Bornean white-bearded gibbons), great apes (Cross River gorillas and Bornean orangutans), lemurs (ring-tailed lemur and Coquerel's sifaka), and colobines (red langur monkeys).
+The majority of my field work was conducted in Indonesia, China and Madagascar.
+Previous research investigated human-primate coexistence (i.e., tourist interactions), population densities, population demographics and change over time, ranging behaviour, and social systems.
+I have studied a wide variety of species including small apes (Hainan, Skywalker and Bornean white-bearded gibbons), great apes (Cross River gorillas and Bornean orangutans), lemurs (ring-tailed lemur and Coquerel's sifaka), and colobines (red langur monkeys).

-Population Dynamics in Bornean Agile gibbons
+Population Dynamics in Bornean WHITE-BEARDED gibbons

 the importance of population monitoring